Dev-0618/QrGen/README.md

 ## Installation

-To use the QR Code Generator, you need Python and some required libraries.
+To use the QrGen, you need Python and some required libraries.
 You can install the dependencies by running the following command:

 ```bash
 pip install -r requirements.txt